 MATH 241A.
-Methods of Applied Mathematics I. Topics in applied mathematics selected from: mathematical analysis (asymptotic expansions, perturbation methods, mappings and transforms, solutions of ordinary and partial differential equations).
-May be repeated for credit provided topic is not repeated.
-Prerequisite: MATH 105A recommended.
+Methods of Applied Mathematics.
+Topics from: Hilbert Space Theory, Operators on Hibert Space, Generalized Functions with Applications to Sturm-Liouville Theory and Partial Differential Equations.
+Note: May be repeated for credit provided topic is not repeated.
+Prerequisite: MATH 134 recommended.
 Fall only, alternate years.
 3 units.